NoorKhan2233/python_console_projects/README.md

 - **ChatGPT Computer** relies on **fixed rules**, which makes it predictable but less flexible.

 ## ⚠️ Disclaimer
-chatgpt is not wrtite all the code , but its just make some changes in my original code (in chatgpt computer).
+chatgpt is not wrtite all the code , but its just make some changes in my original code (in chatgpt computer code) rest of the code is purly authrised by me.